 What would I do as a Writing Center tutor?

 Writing Center tutors meet with students in our conferencing areas and discuss papers on a one-to-one basis.
 A tutoring session lasts about 40 minutes.
 Tutors and students read papers aloud, discussing organization, style, and grammar.
 Tutors don't “fix” students’ work, nor do they write on students’ papers.
 Tutors see papers from all subject areas, and so reading students’ syllabi or assignment sheets is important.
 Tutors help writers in many different stages of writing: pre-writing, brainstorming, free-writing, outlining, organizing, revising, and drafting.
 Tutors assist students with difficulties as small as helping to use a reference book or as large as organizing a research paper.
 Due to the specialized content and formatting of graduate level writing, graduate students should work with graduate tutors.

 When there is no other work to be done and we are not busy, tutors may do light reading so long as they are ready to begin tutoring when it is their turn.
 It is important to know when it is your turn and greet the student promptly.
 Students visit the Writing Center so they can work undisturbed, and so it is important to minimize disruptions, including loud talking and music.

 Besides tutoring and leading workshops, what else am I expected to do?

 There is a lot of work to be done at the Jones White Writing Center!
 Some of the work is clerical—answering the phone, filing reports, and managing print queues.
-What job doesn’t have clerical work?!
-Spending your time doing these tasks can actually be beneficial; most of our work is done on computers, so tutors are constantly learning computer technology which they may apply to their own assignments or personal projects.
-Tutors have an excellent opportunity to try new software and to experiment with existing programs.
-Other duties include creating and revising workshop outlines, writing help sheets, keeping our work surfaces clean, watering the plants, and feeding the cat (but he's stuffed and doesn't eat much).
+What job doesn’t include clerical work?
+Most of our work is done on computers, so tutors learn technology they can apply to their own assignments or projects.
+Tutors try new applications.
+They also create and revise workshop outlines and scripts, help sheets, and other documents for the writing center.
+They also keep our work surfaces clean, water the plants, straighten desktops, and feed the cat (he’s stuffed and doesn’t eat much).
 Being a Writing Center tutor involves more than tutoring.